benfrick/docs-portfolio/src/doc/getting-started/using_nike_apis.md

 *Required format: `?filter=filterName(filterValue)`*

-An example from the *Retrieve User Carts by Filter* endpoint of the Carts API:

-https://api.nike.com/buy/carts/v1/<font color="blue">?filter=country(US)</font> would return only the carts created for a particular user with a country code of 'US'.
+An example from the *Retrieve User Carts by Filter* endpoint of the Carts API: https://api.nike.com/buy/carts/v1/<font color="blue">?filter=country(US)</font> would return only the carts created for a particular consumer with a country code of 'US'.

-Chain more than one filter query parameter together using `&` in between each one, for example:

-https://api.nike.com/buy/carts/v1/<font color="blue">?filter=country(US)&filter=brand(NIKE)&filter=channel(NIKECOM)</font> would return only the carts created for a particular user with a country code of 'US', a brand name of 'NIKE', and a channel name of 'NIKECOM'.
+Chain more than one filter query parameter together using `&` in between each one, for example: https://api.nike.com/buy/carts/v1/<font color="blue">?filter=country(US)&filter=brand(NIKE)&filter=channel(NIKECOM)</font> would return only the carts created for a particular consumer with a country code of 'US', a brand name of 'NIKE', and a channel name of 'NIKECOM'.

 ##### Sort